sergejsha/tinybus/README.md

     // 7.
 To be able to produce events, producer has to be registered
     // onto the bus.
 To register a fragment as a listener, we use
-    // preatty much same technics, but we use another TinyBus.from()
+    // pretty much same techniques, but we use another TinyBus.from()
     // factory method to access the bus instance.

     @Override